akihikodaki/dts/test_plans/vswitch_sample_cbdma_test_plan.rst

 Test Case3: VM2VM forwarding test with two CBDMA channels
 =========================================================

-1.Bind one physical ports to vfio-pci and two CBDMA channels to igb_uio.
+1.Bind one physical ports to vfio-pci and two CBDMA channels to vfio-pci.

 2. On host, launch dpdk-vhost by below command::